pulumi/pulumi-hugo/themes/default/content/blog/pulumi-esc-public-preview-for-1password-support/index.md

 ---

 Today, we extend the capabilities of Pulumi ESC (Environments, Secrets, and Configuration) by integrating with 1Password, a developer-friendly secrets management solution.
+With the new 1Password integration, developers can reference their secrets stored inside 1Password from their environments, and consume those from their infrastructure and applications directly.
+That means no more need to copy/paste secrets around, no need for plain text secrets on developer machines, and easier integration of your secrets in 1Password with secrets and configuration from other systems of record!

 <!--more-->